tstevelt/invest_website/README.md

 invest_programs    | Programs called by invest.cgi or run at the command line invest_extra       | Additional programs for stock market research or db maintenance

-The live website is located at <a href='https://stocks.silverhammersoftware.com' target='_blank'>https://stocks.silverhammersoftware.com</a>
+The live website is located at `https://stocks.silverhammersoftware.com`

 ### Features
 Anonymous user